Gold Creek Homestead: Bruce family

 John Bruce was responsible for introducing scientific farming practices based on Agricultural Science at Gold Creek during the 1960s.
 A substantial program improved efficiencies and drought-proofed the property.
-As a result of measures such as these Gold Creek produced first-cross ewes (merinos mated with border Leicester), then much sought after by prime lamb producers in the Cowra region.
-The progeny of these ewes were excellent 'prime lambs', which yielded higher than average percentages of meat and accordingly achieved better sale prices.
+As a result of measures such as these, Gold Creek produced first-cross ewes (merinos mated with Border Leicesters), which were then much sought after by prime lamb producers in the Cowra region.
+The progeny of these ewes were excellent 'prime lambs,' which yielded higher than average percentages of meat and, accordingly, achieved better sale prices.

 Ten earthen dams were constructed to capture water runoff and arrest soil erosion, and provide water for stock.
-Today, the traffic roundabout at the corner of Gungahlin Drive and Wanganeen Avenue marks the location of a subterran bore a key component of this strategy.
+Today, the traffic roundabout at the corner of Gungahlin Drive and Wanganeen Avenue marks the location of a subterranean bore, a key component of this strategy.
 In 1967, the Bruces sunk an artesian bore, the centrepiece of an elaborate water reticulation system.
 From the small pump house directly above the bore head, a 9 hp diesel engine pushed a column of bore water 1,000 yards west to a 20,000-gallon concrete holding tank through very long lengths of two-inch polypropylene pipe.
 The water pump could completely fill the holding tank in about twelve hours.
 Today, this tank is located not far from Clarrie Hermes Drive in Harcourt Hill.
 From the tank, bore water was gravity-fed through buried pipes to 26 watering troughs.
 The entire reticulation system could be controlled by one person from a set of stop valves located in the machinery shed.